BrickMMO/hackathon-set/Infinitiy-Gauntlet.markdown

 <img src="/power-functions/lights.jpeg" height="200">

 ## Pseudocode

+# Port Settings

+Rotating hand Stauts: Can be set "on" or "off".
+(Rotate back and forth constantly)

+Lights Status: Can be sent to "on" or "off".
+(The Infinity Stones will light up and turn off automatically)

 This would be the code for the Hand rotation that would be 2 rotations, that will be completed in 1 minute: